 A deadlock can be solved using a lock, which checks whether a thread is free before moving on.

 The author of the book uses an excellent metaphor:

 "The metaphor for it is a one-lane bridge where one side has to wait, but the stream of cars from the other side never stops".

-A bit of curiosity: what's the difference between a compile-time and a runtime error?
+What's the difference between a compile-time and a runtime error?

 Compile-time errors happen because of mistakes in the syntax or semantics.
-The programmer can quickly fix the error during compile-time.
+The programmer can quickly fix the error during compile time.